that feels like home

 PITCH YOUR IDEA

 Evers & Elk is an homage to the neighborhood that raised me.
 I grew up on the corner of Evers Avenue in Elk County.
 That’s where I learned to walk, where my grandma Cathy taught me to paint, where I met my bestfriend… everything.
-I wouldn’t be who I am today without the memories on my little corner of town.
+I wouldn’t be who I am today without the memories from my little corner of town.

 — Caylene, Editor